|

 effects, and many mutations will affect the viability of the animal, making

-Of the roughly 40,000 genes expressed in the human brain, approximately
+it difficult to study.
+Exploiting natural genetic variation Of the roughly 40,000 genes expressed in the human brain, approximately

 10–20% are expected to have multiple alleles (Silver, 1995).
 Almost all of